DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-Don't forget to give the project a star!
+If you want to contribute to the development of our tool, please fork the repo and create a pull request.<br>
+[!IMPORTANT]
+Please adhere to the current code style.<br>
+Don't forget to give the project a star! :star:

-1. Fork the Project
+1. Fork the Project.
-2. Create your Feature Branch
+2. Create your Feature Branch.
   ```bash
   git checkout -b feature/NewFeature
   ```
-3. Commit your Changes
+3. Commit your Changes.
   ```bash
   git commit -m 'Add some NewFeature'
   ```
-4. Push to the Branch
+4. Push to the Branch.
   ```bash
   git push origin feature/NewFeature
   ```
-5. Open a Pull Request
+5. Open a Pull Request.

 ### Issues